-(vi) A surety bond or other financial security deemed acceptable by the City is required from the operator to ensure performance of all obligations of the operator in compliance with all rules, regulations, and laws imposed by the City, including the obligation to properly plug, abandon, and reclaim all wells, well sites, and pipelines.
-Prior to the commencement of the drilling of any new oil and gas well, the operator shall procure and deposit with the City a surety bond or other financial security issued by an insurer authorized by the State of Colorado and carrying a financial strength rating from A. M. Best of no less than A- VII.
+M. Best of no less than A. VII.
 The amount of financial security required is \$12 per linear foot of the aggregate wellbore of all wells to be drilled subject to a minimum of \$100,000 and a maximum of \$1,000,000.
-The applicable security amount shall be reviewed annually (or earlier by mutual agreement) and shall be released or reduced as wells are plugged, abandoned, and after reclamation.
+The applicable bond amount shall be reviewed annually (or earlier by mutual agreement) and shall be released or reduced as wells are put into production.